 - Questions about the iPrint allowance?
 Stop by the Wildcard Office or the Bartley Print Center.

-Preparing for the Fall 2020 Semester
+Preparing for the Spring 2021 Semester

-Key Points for the Fall 2020 Semester
+Key Points for the Spring 2021 Semester

 Community First: The CARITAS Commitment

 Students with in-person classes will find that campus will look and feel different with a number of safety procedures in place.
-Please spend some time reviewing the Villanova University Health and Safety Plan, which provides a detailed overview of our mitigation and monitoring plans for reopening this fall.
+Please spend some time reviewing the Villanova University Health and Safety Plan, which provides a detailed overview of our mitigation and monitoring plans for reopening this spring semester.
 In addition, all on-campus students will be expected to read and comply with Villanova’s Community First: The CARITAS Commitment, which outlines our shared responsibility to be considerate of others and capable of complying with health and safety requirements.
 What will not change is our commitment to make Villanova a special place to pursue your graduate education.

 Additional announcements will be sent as we prepare for the fall.
 Please continue to regularly check your email to ensure you are up-to-date on the most recent information.
 If you have not already done so, I urge you to send your final transcripts so that your graduate student record can be created, which will prompt the creation of your Villanova email account and access to our systems.
 Any questions about final transcripts can be directed to Brooke Erdman, Student Services Coordinator.